Some logically weak Ramseyan theorems: Remarks and Questions

 \begin{question} Compare $\ART^r_{d+1,d}$ and $\ART^r_{<\infty,d}$. \end{question}

-Another kind of metamathematical questions is about the relations between the four families.
-Recently, Xiaojun Kang \cite{Kang:2013} proves that $\RRT^2_2 \not\vdash \TS^2$ and thus $\RRT^2_2$ is strictly weaker than $\FS^2$.
+Another kind of metamathematical questions deals with the relation between the four families.
+Recently, Xiaojun Kang \cite{Kang:2013} proved that $\RRT^2_2 \not\vdash \TS^2$ and thus $\RRT^2_2$ is strictly weaker than $\FS^2$.
 The general picture is yet to be discovered.

 \begin{question} Compare theorems between different families. \end{question}